Types of Medical Writers

 First, we’ll take a look at the skills every prospective medical writer should be able to demonstrate so they can get clients and start earning a living.

-Without further ado, here are the six steps to take to get on your way to becoming a successful medical writer.
+Without further ado, here are the seven steps to take to get on your way to becoming a successful medical writer.

 1. Curate a Compelling Medical Writer Portfolio